rodrcastro/gitsync-existing/docs/annotationTest.md

 [^data]: Anywhere text is displayed, it can be substituted and merged with the data in context.
 For more information read about the [Text Property Editor](http://localhost:5000/s/QDXZ8sPLqo1Z0IswdI3w/servoy-core/page-3/object-editors/text-property-editor)

+[^localized]: Anywhere you show text, it can be translated and localized to the users language.
+For more information, read our guide on [Multi-Language Support](../../../multi-language-support.md)

 ### Setting an Image / Font-Icon

 Many times, a button will be decorated with an image or font icon.
 To add an image to your button, edit the [`imageStyleClass`](http://localhost:5000/s/QDXZ8sPLqo1Z0IswdI3w/extensions/ui-components/buttons-and-text/button#imagestyleclass) property and choose the image style class of the font icon you wish to use.
 For example, enter a value of `fa fa-user-plus` to get a nice "Add User" icon.